Easy Oven Roasted Asparagus

 Seriously … practically anything!

 - Steak, for sure!
-(Mmmmmm … maybe our Quick Flank Steak on the Grill!)
-In that case, I’d recommend some Rosemary Roasted Potatoes or Grilled Foil Packet Potatoes, too.
+We love serving it alongside our Individual Beef Wellingtons.
+Mmmmmm … and it’d also be great with our Quick Flank Steak on the Grill.
+(I’d recommend some Rosemary Roasted Potatoes or Grilled Foil Packet Potatoes, too.)

 - It’s also great with fish.
 An absolute must with our 15-Minute Pan Seared Salmon and our Broiled Fish Matecumbe.
 In fact, this asparagus actually played a supporting role in the photoshoots for both of those recipes … take a peek and see …